To view our current graduate research opportunities, visit Supervisor Connect.

 - Social sciences research including global health and men’s health

 - Forensic research including injury prevention, health law, drug harm prevention

-Epidemiological skills and knowledge are transferrable across the most important, rapidly developing and exciting projects in medicine, and to almost any clinical specialty.
-A graduate research degree in epidemiology opens doors to:
+Public health skills and knowledge are transferrable across the most important, rapidly developing and exciting projects in medicine, and to almost any clinical specialty.
+A graduate research degree in public health opens doors to:

 - Prevention and health promotion